List of AFC Ajax affiliated clubs: Palmeiras

 Palmeiras are a Brazilian football club from São Paulo, playing in the Série A, the top flight of football in Brazil.
 On 10 January 2010 it was announced by Rik van den Boog and Marcelo Solarino that AFC Ajax and Palmeiras had agreed to collaborate and to share information regarding each other's coaching, technical and medical staff.
 The partnership focuses primarily on improving each other's youth teams, creating an exchange program, where the youth teams participate in each other's offseason tournaments in order for the players to obtain valuable international experience and exposure.
 Furthermore, players from the Brazilian club are invited for trial periods in Amsterdam offering an opportunity for the players to make the move to Europe if they are able to convince during their visit at De Toekomst.
 Ajax also retain first choice for players that Palmeiras are looking to sell in this joint venture between the two clubs.

 On 14 January 2012, Palmeiras and AFC Ajax played their first competitive match, when Ajax paid a visit to the Brazilian club for the first time since entering this partnership.
 The match was played at Estádio Palestra Itália, Palmeiras home stadium, where the match ended in a 1–0 win for the Brazilian side.

 AS Trenčín

-AS Trenčín are a Slovak club from Trenčín playing in the Fortuna Liga, the top flight of football in Slovakia.
+AS Trenčín is a Slovak club from Trenčín playing in the Fortuna Liga, the top flight of football in Slovakia.
 On 12 December 2012 it was announced, that Ajax and Trenčín would form a partnership, agreeing to a contract that would bind them until 2014.
-The Slovakian club is owned by former Ajax player and Johan Cruyff's good friend Tscheu La Ling.
+The Slovak club is owned by former Ajax player and Johan Cruyff's good friend Tscheu La Ling.
 The purpose of the partnership is to share scouting information between the two clubs, for them to keep each other informed over the developing talent in each other's respective regions.
 In 2013, Stanislav Lobotka was loaned to Ajax, while Gino van Kessel was sent to the Slovak club on a loan deal in return.